werf/werf/docs/documentation/pages_en/advanced/storage_layouts.md

 * The **caching repository** runs in a high-speed local network.
 * When building images, werf pushes the assembly cache to both the primary and caching repositories.
 The image stages required to build other stages will be pulled from the caching repo.

-### 3. Optimized scheme
+### 3. Fully optimized approach

 * The **primary repository** runs in a high-speed local network and is accessible from all assembly hosts (no need to access this repo from a Kubernetes cluster).
 Unlike a caching repository, any attempt to clean up a primary repository or delete it will affect werf operation.
 Thus, you must ensure that this repo is persistent and reliable.
-* You can create additional **caching repositories** in a high-speed local network.
+* Additional **caching repositories** in a high-speed local network can be created.
-* The **final repository** must be located close to the Kubernetes cluster to enable rapid pulling of the application images (Kubernetes pulls final images way more often than the build hosts push them to the repo).
+* The **final repository** must be located close to the Kubernetes cluster to enable prompt pulling of the application images (Kubernetes pulls final images way more often than the build hosts push them to the repo).
 Note that all assembly hosts require write access to the final repository.
 The final repository only stores the final, ready-to-run application images (no intermediate artifact images needed to build other images).